-An Entirely Solicited, Occasionally Illustrated and Completely Unreliable Memoir
+An Entirely Solicited, Occasionally Illustrated and Completely Unreliable Memoir.

 I was born into a great deal of comfort in 1958.
 My Australian father, Redding Unction was a property developer and my mother Giselda Fasnacht, a Diva of some renown.
 I say was because both are long dead at the time of writing.

 Giselda, a notorious snob, insisted on my attendance at the Schloss Private Boarding College in Switzerland, the country of her birth.
-The fact that this school was a ten minute drive from the family seat, seemed to be one requiring no consideration at all.
+The fact that this school was a forty-five minute drive from the family seat seemed to be one requiring no consideration at all.
 I entered this establishment at the age of five.
 To say my time there was unpleasant, would be a gross understatement of the facts.
 If it had not been for an English master, going by the name of Pickles, I would have been maimed, if not murdered.
 Below is a drawing I made of the dear fellow.

-One time I can remember, he handed me a private missive as I insolently ambled out of one of his lessons:
+Once, he handed me a private missive as I insolently ambled out of one of his lessons:

-You’re continuous and perverse undermining of conventional wisdom, is so thoroughly reprehensible one can only but fail to view your personality with any degree of indulgence.
+You’re continuous and perverse undermining of conventional wisdom is so thoroughly reprehensible one can only but fail to view your personality with any degree of indulgence.
 Having said this, I see it as my mission to protect you.
 My only reasonable conclusion in regard to my conflicted concerns on this matter is that your case is so extreme; the science of psychiatry will have lost an opportunity to study a truly unique pathology.

-I will not be passing this information along to your parents, for I fear your behaviour at school can only be a pale reflection of what they must surely be experiencing, in the tortured chambers of your home.
+I will not be passing this information along to your parents, for I fear your behaviour at school can only be a pale reflection of what they must surely be experiencing in the tortured chambers of your home.

 Little did he know that any solicitations made in the direction of my mater and eternally absent pater would have fallen unheeded at their feet in much the same way as the passing of autumn leaves from the branches of the maple trees on our family estate.

-There are many drawings from this time still in existence.
+There are many sketches from this time still in existence.
 I made a drawing of my mother while we were on holiday in Bali, I was about thirteen and it remains one of the few realistic renderings I have produced.
 She is standing on the beach at Legian in a wide sunhat, peering down at a diminutive fruit seller carrying a large bowl of fruit on her head.

 By the time I was sixteen, I had graduated secondary school and entered Cambridge to read Romantic Poetry under the Laureate, Sir Clement Knight-Clules, an extremely austere fellow who resisted human contact if it could be so arranged.
 Circumstances arose occasionally, where he could not evade the presence of a member of his own species.
 The interlocutor would be offered a chair near the door of his vast and poorly lit room in a dreary corner of the campus.

 By all accounts, Sir Clement was a great man and despite his physical remoteness I excelled academically.
 I received only one of his notes in regard to my progress—There is, Mr. Unction, a great deal to be desired in regard to your understanding of the iambic pentameter.

 ‘If you indicate any commitment at all, a doctorate will be yours for the taking.’

 He yelled this single remark with great indignation at the filthy window he was now facing instead of me.
-I wondered if he knew who I was or whether he believed there was another person in the room.
+At first I wondered if he knew who I was or whether he believed there was another person in the room.
 Perhaps he was weighing the pleasant prospect of being rid of me against the peer regard I may afford him by my continued presence.

 As it turned out I only just achieved a degree in English literature and at twenty-years-old I decided to discontinue my academic studies for the time being.
 I had more than my fill of poets, romantic or otherwise.
-John Donne, for instance, was clearly a rampant pants man with an idle talent for verse – although one has to wonder how he managed to get so many lines down between all the wench bedding.
+John Donne, for instance, was clearly a rampant pants man with an idle talent for verse – although one has to wonder how he managed to get so many lines down between all the wench-bedding.
 He was only marginally eclipsed by William Blake’s penchant for suicidal pessimism.
 I suspect, when all was said and done, both Sir Clement, Cambridge and the art of poetry were better served by my decision to leave without further ado.

 …one should have at all times immediate access to psychological services for Master Unction.
 His behaviour is considered aberrant by all known acceptable standards and should be watched for lapses into unpleasant social interactions and worse.
 Several students disappeared without a trace during his tenure here and we are sorry to say uncorroborated suspicion fell within his ambit.
 (Names omitted.)